University of Pittsburgh at Bradford: Athletics

 The University of Pittsburgh at Bradford is an NCAA Division III institution and a charter member of the Allegheny Mountain Collegiate Conference (AMCC.
-Pitt Bradford student athletes compete in 14 varsity sports: men's baseball, basketball, golf, lacrosse, soccer, swimming, and wrestling along with women's basketball, bowling, lacrosse, soccer, softball, swimming, and volleyball.
+Pitt-Bradford student athletes compete in 14 varsity sports: men's baseball, basketball, golf, lacrosse, soccer, swimming, and wrestling along with women's basketball, bowling, lacrosse, soccer, softball, swimming, and volleyball.
 UPB also has eSports and clay targets programs.

 The KOA Arena is home to the basketball and volleyball programs, while the swimming team competes in the Paul C. Duke III Aquatic Center, which features a performance arena and an NCAA-regulation, six-lane swimming pool.
-The baseball, softball and soccer teams play at the Kessel Athletic Complex, whose facilities include the baseball/softball field, soccer field and tennis and basketball courts.
+The baseball, softball, Lacrosse and soccer teams play at the Kessel Athletic Complex, whose facilities include the baseball/softball field, lacrosse/soccer field and tennis and basketball courts.

-Pitt Bradford's athletic programs hold a combined 17 conference titles and have appeared in several NCAA Division III tournaments.
+Pitt-Bradford's athletic programs hold a combined 17 conference titles and have appeared in several NCAA Division III tournaments.
 In 2025, the men's basketball team won the regular season and tournament titles of the AMCC and advanced to the second round of the NCAA Division III basketball tournament, its third NCAA tournament appearance.